A market research proposal is the first and most critical step in your project or choosing a market research consultant.

-Lastly, the document must highlight the expenses.
+Lastly, the market research project proposal must highlight the expenses.
 This total cost is often what our clients (and any human being) want to jump to first.

 We typically either include this on the cover page or at least in the email sent to the client.
 The cost should give some details on how it came to be.

 For instance, the cost of market research could be based on hourly rates and the time expected to complete each task.